 If your mortgage is backed by the FHA, USDA, or VA, you can request a maximum of 18 months of forbearance as long as you’ve in been a COVID-related forbearance plan since June 30th, 2020.

-Those who entered a plan after that date appear to only get the standard 12 months of assistance.
+Those who entered a plan after these dates appear to only get the standard 12 months of assistance.